British Rail Class 172: Introduction into service

 In late 2007 and early 2008, orders were placed with Bombardier by two rolling-stock leasing companies to purchase a number of Class 172 Turbostar trains.
 In December 2007, Porterbrook ordered 15 three-car and 12 two-car trains for London Midland for delivery in 2010.
 In January 2008, Angel Trains, on behalf of London Overground and Chiltern Railways, ordered 12 two-car trains for delivery, which would have been delivered during 2009.
-But difficulties over deliveries by Bombardier's suppliers led to delays in filling the Class 377 and 378 Electrostar orders, with subsequent knock-on delays for building the Class 172 sets.
+But difficulties over deliveries by Bombardier's suppliers led to delays in filling the Class 377/378 Electrostar orders, with subsequent knock-on delays for building the Class 172 sets.
 Work began at the end of 2009 after the freeing-up of one of Bombardier's production lines following completion of the Class 377 order for First Capital Connect.

 Eight 172/0 units were built for London Overground.
 Testing of the first batch of new units, the 172/0 sets for London Overground, commenced in March 2010 on the Old Dalby Test Track.
-All units were subsequently delivered to Willesden Train Maintenance Depot (TMD).
+All units were subsequently delivered to Willesden Traction Maintenance Depot (TMD).

 All eight 172/0 units entered service for London Overground.
 These were originally restricted to a top speed of 40 mph as opposed to their intended design speed of 100 mph, as it was thought there was a fault with the exhaust system requiring modifications to the original design and the already procured units.
 It was expected that units for London Midland and Chiltern would be delayed by a further 6–12 months.
 However, it transpired that the exhaust emission testing had been flawed and that there were no major problems with the units or the original design.
 Production therefore continued as planned with a slight delay.

 The four Chiltern Railways units entered service during summer 2011 and left for West Midlands Railway in spring 2021.